-The COVID-19 vaccine administration costs were removed from the pharmacy encounter base data as the CMOs are not at risk for these costs.
-The CMOs are reimbursed for the administration of the COVID-19 vaccines outside of the capitation rates.
+The COVID-19 vaccine administration costs were removed from the pharmacy encounter base data as the CMO is not at risk for these costs.
+The CMO is reimbursed for the administration of the COVID-19 vaccines outside of the capitation rates.
 The COVID-19 vaccine claims were identified using NDC.